harmony-one/h/progress/philipp-petzka.md

+2025-06-08: I backtested my LP strategy for BTC/S in combination with Cursor and manual testing.
+The results are promising, outperforming holding BTC by 150% despite S losing value compared to BTC.
+The next step is to implement the strategy with real money, tracking actual returns on an ongoing basis.
+Despite being simple and performant, the approach requires manual decision-making in terms of rebalancing.
+That needs to be automated, too.

 2025-06-01: I assessed and gave feedback to LP strategies developed by Li (via LLM) and Aaron.
 Researched backtesting tools to verify the perp-hedged LP strategy for the BTC/S LP on Shadow Exchange (Sonic).
 Theo provided a subgraph that I can use as a foundation to backtest the specific pool.

 HyperEVM is a promising ecosystem for yield opportunities, with several protocols set to launch their tokens soon.
 The sentiment towards the chain is more positive compared to Monad (upcoming) or Berachain.